Quick Start

 POST /admin/config/upload

-View the full config manifest (all version patterns).
+View the full manifest (all version patterns) for a given key.
+Defaults to key=default.

-Delete a specific version pattern.
-Omit version to delete all.
+Delete a specific version pattern within a key.
+Omit version to delete the entire key. key defaults to "default".

 POST /admin/keys/create